 Puppies and dogs can suffer from several types of allergies, including sensitivity to foods.
-It's not the brand of food necessarily, but the ingredients in the diet.
+It's not the brand of food necessarily, but the ingredients in the diet--most commonly chicken or beef.
+Despite common misconception, it is extremely rare for dogs to be allergic to grains.
 While you may think that a food allergy would cause digestive upset (and some do), in many cases the food allergies can also cause skin problems.

 03 of 12

 Contact allergies are much more common in people than in puppies.
 That's because the fur appears to help protect your puppy from contact with irritating surfaces or substances.
 But the puppy's tummy, where there's less fur, can be sensitive to contact with some substances, such as cleaning materials on the floor or fire retardant on carpets.

 Mange is caused by a skin mite that burrows into the hair follicles.
 Some types of mange mites, such as the demodex mite, actually are a normal part of the dog's skin.
 But puppies that don't have a fully mature immune system can develop skin problems as a result of overgrowth of the mite population which can cause irritation.
 When localized to small areas of the skin, this skin disease isn't serious and most puppies outgrow the problem, however the infection can often spread to affect the entire dog and secondary infections can occur which can be very uncomfortable.
 In addition, when this condition occurs in adult dogs, it is usually a sign of another, more serious health problem suppressing your dog's immune system.Continue to 5 of 12 below.